OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 #### 1.4.2 Production

 Certificates must be provided by the Brasil ICP.
-The steps to follow are included in the [Open Banking Brasil Certificate Guide](https://github.com/OpenBanking-Brasil/specs-seguranca/blob/main/open-banking-brasil-ICP-certificate-guide.pdf)
+The steps to follow are included in the [Open Finance Brasil Certificate Guide](https://github.com/OpenBanking-Brasil/specs-seguranca/blob/main/open-banking-brasil-ICP-certificate-guide.pdf)

 #### 1.4.3 What is a JWT, JWE, JWS and JWK